Ask I-CAR

 Response

-- clean bare metal surfaces with soap and water.
+- Clean bare aluminum surfaces with soap and water.
 This will remove any water-soluble contaminants.
-Follow this with the use of wax and grease remover.
+Follow this with wax and grease remover.
 These two steps will ensure a clean part with no contaminants.

-Do not use the refinish tools and sanding materials interchangeably for steel and aluminum.
-Cross contamination from steel particles into the aluminum will cause galvanic corrosion to occur.
-This will cause premature metal damage and paint failure."
+- Do not use tools and sanding materials on steel and then on aluminum.
+Cross-contamination from steel particles can result in galvanic corrosion in aluminum.
+This will also cause premature panel damage and paint failure.